rust-lang/rfcs/text/2442-simple-postfix-macros.md

 scoping rules as any other macro.
 If a postfix macro is in scope, Rust code may call it on any object.

-A macro may only be called postfix if it is directly in scope and can be called unqualified.
-A macro available via a qualified path does not support postfix calls.
+A macro may only be called as a postfix macro if it is directly in scope as an unqualified name.
+A macro available via a qualified path (for instance, `path::to::macro`) does not support postfix calls.
+If an imported macro uses `as` to rename it (for instance, `use path::to::macro_name as other_name`), it supports postfix calls using the new name, not the original name.

 Even though `$self` represents an internal temporary location provided by the compiler, calling `stringify!` on `$self` will return a stringified